Mike Schreiner

-Mike Schreiner MPP (/ˈʃraɪnər/ SHRY-nər; born 9 June 1969) is a Canadian politician who has served as the leader of the Green Party of Ontario since 2009.
-Schreiner sits as a member of Provincial Parliament (MPP), representing Guelph; his 2018 election made him the first and only Green Party member elected to the Legislative Assembly of Ontario.
+Michael John Schreiner MPP (/ˈʃraɪnər/ SHRY-nər; born 9 June 1969) is a Canadian politician who has served as the leader of the Green Party of Ontario since 2009.
+Schreiner sits as a member of Provincial Parliament (MPP), representing Guelph; his 2018 election made him the first Green Party member elected to the Legislative Assembly of Ontario.

 Prior to making politics a full-time career, Schreiner operated businesses that were food-related.
 He has been a small business advocate, entrepreneur, and food policy expert.
 Schreiner joined the Green Party of Ontario in 2005 and became leader in 2009, taking over from Frank de Jong.
 In 2018, Schreiner was elected with 45 per cent of the vote in the riding of Guelph.
 His election marked the first time that four different parties were elected to the Legislature since 1951.
 It was Schreiner's second time running in Guelph, after running in Haliburton—Kawartha Lakes—Brock and Simcoe—Grey previously.

 Early life and education

-Schreiner is an American-born Canadian.
+Michael John Schreiner is an American-born Canadian.
 He was born on 9 June 1969, in WaKeeney, Kansas, the son of Barbara and Ronald Schreiner (1949–2007).
 He grew up on the family grain farm, helping his parents.
 This is where his interest in food, agriculture and the environment began.

 Schreiner earned bachelor's degrees in business administration and history from the University of Kansas in 1992.
 He earned his master's degree in history from Indiana University Bloomington in 1994.
 While at Indiana University, he met his future wife, Sandy Welsh, later a sociology professor and vice provost at the University of Toronto.

 After graduating from Indiana University, Schreiner and his wife moved to Toronto in 1994, and he became a Canadian citizen in 2007.
 He and his wife Sandy are the parents of two daughters.